sujayvsarma/SQLSyncEngine/README.md

     When both ConflictHonorSource and ConflictHonorDestination are 1, Source will always win out (source overwrites destination).

-6. Edit the **TableSyncMap** table to configure which SourceTable ends up in which DestinationTable.
-Get this wrong, and this will seriously corrupt your data (at the very least!)

-7. **TEST** your configuration.
+6. **TEST** your configuration.
 Ensure you are logged in to the SQL Server with an account with **sysadmin** permissions.
 Run the **sp_RunForAllDataSources** stored procedure.
 This will perform a full sync.
 Watch the Output window for errors and resolve them.
 See the **Troubleshooting** tips below for help.

 ## Automating sync
 Create a SQL Server Agent job that runs the sp_RunForAllDataSources at the schedule you want.
 Don't forget to run this job as **sa**.